12:32 15 February 2012

 The Club’s supporters are given the opportunity to buy tickets for away matches in the following order.

-Tickets for home cup competitions are priced dependent upon the competition, the stage of the competition and the anticipated interest in the game and are allocated to season ticket holders and the general public, utilising the Loyalty Scheme if necessary.
+Tickets for home cup competitions are priced dependent upon a number of different factors, including the competition, the round of the cup and the anticipated interest in the game and are allocated to season ticket holders, members and match-to-match supporters, utilising the Loyalty Scheme if necessary.

 The Club policy on the return and redistribution of match tickets no longer required, is that a refund is granted up until 48 hours before kick-off and the ticket is then made available for re-sale.
 After that time, refunds are not given.

 Season tickets are non-refundable.
-Please refer to item 5 in the terms and conditions listed in your season ticket book.
+Please refer to item 5 in the terms and conditions to be found online at wolves.co.uk.

 If a match is postponed before kick-off, ticket holders are entitled to use the ticket for the re-arranged game and supporters unable to attend that game are given a refund.

 If a match is abandoned after kick-off and during the first half, tickets for the re-arranged game would normally be half of the standard admission price and if abandoned during the second half, tickets would normally be full price for the re-arranged fixture.

 For every away League match the Club organises official coach travel, departing from Molineux.
 Stewarded by employed staff, fans can be assured that they will be travelling in a friendly and safe environment.
 Tickets are sold through the Ticket Office and are also available online.